Get

 Image Credit: Aleksei Verhovski, Shutterstock

-Maine Coons are ideal for families with children and people who can be home with them the majority of the time.
+Maine Coons are ideal for families with children and people who can be home with them most of the time.
 Playful interaction and companionship make them happy.
 Once socialized, they get along well with other pets.

 Pros